jberkenbilt/debian-qpdf/README-maintainer.md

   rm -rf /tmp/qpdf-x.y.z
   git archive --prefix=qpdf-x.y.z/ HEAD . | (cd /tmp; tar xf -)
   ```
-  From the parent of that directory, run `make_dist` with the directory as an argument.
+  From the parent of that directory, run `qpdf-x.y.z/make_dist`.
 Remember to have fop in your path.
 For internally testing releases, you can run make_dist with the `--no-tests` option.
 * To create a source release of external libs, do an export from the version control system into a directory called `qpdf-external-libs` and just make a zip file of the result called `qpdf-external-libs-src.zip`.
 See the README.txt file there for information on creating binary external libs releases.
 Run this from the external-libs repository:
   ```
   git archive --prefix=external-libs/ HEAD . | (cd /tmp; tar xf -)
   cd /tmp
   zip -r qpdf-external-libs-src.zip external-libs
   ```
 * To create Windows binary releases, extract the qpdf source distribution in Windows (MSYS2 + MSVC).
 From the extracted directory, extract the binary distribution of the external libraries.
-Run ./make_windows_releases from there.
+Run ./make_windows_releases simultaneously in 32-bit and 64-windows from there.
 * Before releasing, rebuild and test debian package.
 * Remember to copy `README-what-to-download.md` separately onto the download area.
 * Remember to update the web page including putting new documentation in the `files` subdirectory of the website on sourceforge.net.